willbouch/TutoringService321/README.md

  </table><br/><br/>

 Deliverable 1-Individual Roles
-The contributions of the members for this deliverable can be found below:
+<b>The contributions of the members for this deliverable can be found below:

 <table>
   <tr>